 The Coleman National Fish Hatchery spawning room used to look like a disaster zone after spawning with fish guts sticking to everything and everywhere.
 The large pipe shown in the picture had to be sanded and repainted.
 The large stainless-steel areas had to be scrubbed.
 It took many hours.
 After coating the pipes and metal surfaces with Coval Metal Coat, cleanup is so much easier.
-The surfaces can be hosed off with water, no more scrubbing or repainting.
+The surfaces can be hosed off with water, with no more scrubbing or repainting.

-Dyess Air Force Base, Abeline Texas
+Dyess Air Force Base, Abeline, Texas

-IN-N-OUT Burger uses Coval Multi-Purpose Sealer and Coval Concrete Coat to protect various surfaces inside and outside the building.
+IN-N-OUT Burger uses Coval Multi-Purpose Sealer and Coval Concrete Coat to protect various surfaces inside and outside their buildings.
 Management has their own in-house cleaning crew which was excited that the coatings eliminated the need for power washing and the surfaces look cleaner than they ever have.
 They have now completed application of Coval Products in several locations and approved Coval Products for all 150 of their existing restaurants as well as planning to use them for the average 8 new locations they open each year.